w3c-ccg/w3c-ccg.github.io/connecting.md

 If you need help selecting a SIP client, [Linphone](http://www.linphone.org/) is an example SIP client that is free and available on many platforms.

+### Configuration

+1. Set your display name, which will be displayed in IRC.
+    - In Linphone it's under Linphone > Preferences > SIP accounts > Default identity
+2. Update your settings to use a random SIP port (this will help avoid annoying calls)
+    - In Linphone it's under Linphone > Preferences > Network > Network protocol and Ports

+### Call

 Once your SIP client is set up, connect to the CCG call at:

     sip:ccg@96.89.14.196